snyk/snyk-eclipse-plugin/README.md

 You can use Snyk for free on your Java, Scala, JavaScript .Net, Ruby projects and many more!
 Each scan tests your application against Snyk's extensive vulnerability database, to can identify and advise you how to fix security problems.

+**Snyk detects the critical vulnerability Log4Shell, which was found in the open source Java library log4j-core - a component of one of the most popular Java logging frameworks, Log4J.
+The vulnerability was categorized as Critical with a CVSS score of 10, and with a mature exploit level.**

 ## Download
 - Manual downloads : https://github.com/snyk/snyk-eclipse-plugin/releases